cbolz/summit-fy19/ansible-and-cloudforms-better-together/lab/index.md

     ![cfme001 power on ](../../common/img/cfme-001-power-on.png)

-1. CloudForms will perform this action in the background and it will take a minute to complete.
+1. CloudForms will perform this action in the background and it will take a few minutes to complete.
 Click on the reload icon in the menu bar to reload the screen.

     ![reload VM details](../../common/img/cfme-001-reload-details.png)